In situ characterization of qubit control lines: a qubit as a vector network analyzer

 where $\Omega_R = \sqrt{A_x^2 + \delta \omega^2}$ is the Rabi frequency and $\omega_R = A_z A_x/\Omega_R$.
 In the special case of $\delta\omega = 0$, $U_2$ reduces to the identity, $\Omega_R = A_x$ and $\omega_R = A_z$.

-Comparing (\ref{H}) and (\ref{1stH diag}), we observe that in the rotating frame the $z$ term plays the role of a transversal drive for the dressed-state qubit with splitting $\Omega_R$ and will induce Rabi oscillations with frequency $\omega_R$.
-To make this observation explicit we transform the Hamiltonian ($\ref*{1stH diag}$) into the second rotating frame for $\omega_z = \omega_R$ with $U_3 = e^{-i (\omega_z t) \tilde{\sigma}'_x / 2}$ to obtain
+Comparing (\ref{H}) and (\ref{1stH diag}), we observe that in the rotating frame the $z$ term plays the role of a transversal drive for the dressed-state qubit with splitting $\Omega_R$ and will induce Rabi oscillations of the dressed-state qubit with frequency $\omega_R$.
+To make this observation explicit we transform the Hamiltonian ($\ref*{1stH diag}$) into the second rotating frame for $\omega_z = \Omega_R$ with $U_3 = e^{i (\omega_z t) \tilde{\sigma}'_x / 2}$ to obtain

 where we have used another rotating wave approximation with $\omega_R \ll \Omega_R$.
 The Hamiltonian $H''$ shows that the amplitude $A_z$ and phase $\phi_z$ of the $z$ control are encoded in the frequency and axis of the Rabi oscillations of the dressed-state qubit and can be measured in the experiment.